Kurt Edward Fishback

-Since 1963 Fishback has been involved in many solo and group exhibitions including; SFMOMA, and Crocker Art Museum.
-His work is represented in many public, private and corporate collections including; SFMOMA, San Francisco Art Institute, and Museum of Contemporary Crafts, New York, NY.
+He started exhibiting his work in 1963.
+Fishback has been involved in many exhibitions including at the; San Francisco Museum of Modern Art (SFMoMA, 1983), and Crocker Art Museum.
+His work is represented in collections, including at the San Francisco Museum of Modern Art, San Francisco Art Institute, and Museum of Contemporary Crafts (now the Museum of Arts and Design) in New York City.

+In the 1980s he taught at Weber State College (now Weber State University) in Ogden, Utah.
+He has also taught at American River College, a community college in Sacramento.

-Fishback currently resides in Antelope, California with his wife Cassandra Reeves.
-He exhibits at galleries and museums, teaches photography at American River College, and has published several books including a book of portraits of California artists entitled, Art in Residence: West Coast Artists in Their Space (see illustration).
-The book includes portraits of 74 artists, including Ansel Adams, Wayne Thiebaud, Judy Chicago, Brett Weston, and Jock Sturges.
+He has published several books, including, Art in Residence: West Coast Artists in Their Space (2000), which includes portraits of 74 artists, including Ansel Adams, Wayne Thiebaud, Judy Chicago, Brett Weston, and Jock Sturges.
 Other artist portraits made by Kurt include Cornell Capa, André Kertész, Mary Ellen Mark, Chuck Close and Robert Mapplethorpe.

+Personal life

+Fishback resides in Antelope in Sacramento County, California, with his wife Cassandra Reeves, who works as a collage artist.
+He was previously married to Susan Jane Seymour, and Joan Henderson Johnson.